belovedpearl/Currency_Converter/README.md

    * To be able to choose what to do with the program.
    * To be able to view the exchange rate.
    * To be informed if wrong units is provided.
+   * To get performamce data of currencies to be compared.

 ---